scoskey/m0037/notes.md

 **Definition** A *signature* $\mathcal L$ of first order logic consists of a set of function symbols $\{f_i\}$, a set of relation symbols $\set{R_j}$, and the arities $a(f_i)$ and $a(R_j)$ for all $i,j$.

 Given a signature $\mathcal L$, the corresponding *first order lexicon* consists of $\mathcal L$ together with the basic lexicon described above.
+A first order lexicon is sometimes also called a *language*.

 For example, if we are studying group theory then our signature should include a $\cdot$ symbol of arity $2$, if we are studying order theory then our signature should include a $<$ symbol of arity $2$, etc.